MabbottLab/neuroimaging-of-development/week_3/README.md

 #### references

 Scans for part 1 of the tutorial are from the following OpenNeuro datasets:
-  * Day TKM, Madhyastha TM, Askren MK et al. Attention Network Test fMRI data for participants with Parkinson's disease and healthy elderly [version 1; peer review: 2 approved].
-F1000Research 2019, 8:780 (https://doi.org/10.12688/f1000research.19288.1)
-  * Richardson, H., Lisandrelli, G., Riobueno-Naylor, A., & Saxe, R. (2018).
-Development of the social brain from age three to twelve years.
-Nature communications, 9(1), 1027.
+  * Trevor K. M. Day and Tara M. Madyastha and Peter Boord and Mary K. Askren and Thomas J. Montine and Thomas J. Grabowski (2019).
+ANT: Healthy aging and Parkinson's disease.
+OpenNeuro.
+[Dataset]
+  * Richardson, Hilary and Lisandrelli, Grace and Riobueno-Naylor, Alexa and Saxe, Rebecca (2019).
+MRI data of 3-12 year old children and adults during viewing of a short animated film.
+OpenNeuro.
+[Dataset]
-  * Padmanabhan, A., Geier, C. F., Ordaz, S. J., Teslovich, T., & Luna, B. (2011).
-Developmental changes in brain function underlying the influence of reward processing on inhibitory control.
-Developmental cognitive neuroscience, 1(4), 517-529.
+  * Aarthi Padmanabhana and Charles F. Geier and Sarah J. Ordaz and Theresa Teslovich and Beatriz Luna (2018).
+Developmental changes in brain function underlying the influence of reward processing on inhibitory control (Slot Reward).
+OpenNeuro.
+[Dataset]
+  * Richardson, Hilary and Lisandrelli, Grace and Riobueno-Naylor, Alexa and Saxe, Rebecca (2019).
+MRI data of 3-12 year old children and adults during viewing of a short animated film.
+OpenNeuro.
+[Dataset]
+  * Thompson WH* and Nair R* and Oya H* and Esteban O and Shine JM and Petkov CI and Poldrack RA and Howard M and Adolphs Râ  and *equally contributing, â corresponding author (2021).
+Human es-fMRI Resource: Concurrent deep-brain stimulation and whole-brain functional MRI.
+OpenNeuro.
+[Dataset] doi: 10.18112/openneuro.ds002799.v1.0.4